Dr. Laura Rues

 I studied biology and psychology at Rockhurst University in Kansas City, MO and then attended Southwest College of Naturopathic Medicine in Tempe, AZ, obtaining my Doctorate in Naturopathic Medicine, graduating with honors.

 Now, I continue my journey.
-I believe in challenging the status quo when it comes to healthcare in order to determine what truly works for each person.
+I have a passion for providing healthcare for women that goes above and beyond the standard of care.
+I believe in digging deeper to what truly works for each person, not just "a pill".
 I want to change the way you receive medical care.
 I want to change the way you see your health.